Empire Model Steam Engines

 Manufactured between 1921 and 1931.
 Also a fairly common Empire model and like the B-30 early ones had solid flywheels.

 Empire Number Model No. 32

-No idea of an manufacturing date on this one.
+Made from 1946 to 1950.
 The brass engine mount was originally painted red.
-The 32 has a pressed plate base rather thatn the more usual cast iron.
+The 32 has a pressed plate base rather than the more usual cast iron.